 Violations of the Title IX Coordinator's directives and/or protective measures will constitute related violations that may lead to additional disciplinary action.
-Protective measures imposed may be temporary pending the results of an investigation or may become permanent as determined by the Vice President, Academics and/or Chief Operating Officer.
+Protective measures imposed may be temporary pending the results of an investigation or may become permanent as determined by the decision makers.